bhattagoutham/Style_Transfer/README.md

 This projects tries to implement style transfer. https://arxiv.org/pdf/1705.08086.pdf

-Download weights from the below link and place it in a folder. https://drive.google.com/file/d/0B8_MZ8a8aoSeWm9HSTdXNE9Eejg/view
+Download weights from the given link and place it in a folder. https://drive.google.com/file/d/0B8_MZ8a8aoSeWm9HSTdXNE9Eejg/view